wjw1758548031/pv-docs-site/docs/devices/2-battery-charging/battery-duration.md

 ---
-sidebar_position: 1
+sidebar_position: 3
 title: Battery Duration
 ---

-# How Long Does the Petority Docker & Tag Battery Last?
+# How Long Does the Petority Docker and Tag Battery Last?

 With the right configuration, your Petority Devices can go months in between charges.